 - Program Demonstration and Partnerships.

-The legacy of this public-private partnership has proved to be both enduring and catalytic: It has allowed a variety of programs to flourish in school buildings, enabled new programs to take shape, and helped connect the learning that takes place during the school day with learning that takes place beyond the school day.
-This leadership has put Boston at the forefront of the nation in after-school programming and innovation, in schools and in the community.
+This public-private partnership has allowed a variety of programs to flourish in school buildings, enabled new programs to take shape, and helped connect the learning that takes place during the school day with learning experiences beyond school hours.
+This leadership has put Boston at the forefront of the nation in after-school programming and innovation, both in schools and in the community.